Sample Report

 Item 6 — Total Fee Burden Exceeds 11.5% of Gross Revenue

-Finding: Combined ongoing fees — 7.5% royalty + minimum 4% local advertising + $150/month national ad fund — create a total fee burden of approximately 11.5-12.5% of gross revenue.
-On median sales, that is $90,000-$98,000/year to AAMCO before you pay for a single part or employee.
+Finding: Combined ongoing fees — 7.5% royalty + minimum 4% local advertising + $150/month national ad fund — create a total fee burden of ~11.5–12.5% of gross revenue.
+On median sales, that is $90,000–$98,000/year to AAMCO.

 Yellow Flags 8 found